Dog-Friendly Mudgee: Visiting Mudgee with a Dog

 Dog-Friendly Cafes in Mudgee

-To find out which dining establishments around Mudgee are pet-friendly, I recommend picking up the Mudgee Region brochure I mentioned above, which has a helpful pet-friendly column in the listings at the back.
+To find out which dining establishments around Mudgee are pet-friendly, I recommend picking up the Mudgee Region magazine I mentioned above, which has a helpful pet-friendly column in the listings at the back.
 There’s a wide variety of pet-friendly cafes, pubs and wine bars around Mudgee and the surrounding townships.

 A beautiful looking spot in the heart of Mudgee is Alby & Esthers, with its large cobblestone courtyard.
 At the moment it’s only open as a cafe during the day, serving up an all day menu, artisan coffee and housemade chai, but at times it also operates as a delightful wine bar during the evening hours.